ThorD125/ctfs/application_reversing_and_testing.md

 peheaders contain a lot of info, "pe studio" allows you to look at these "dependency walker" can help you identify what functionality an exe has

 ### decompiling
 ilspy: .net

+## advanced static analysis
+using ida or Ghidra
+to disassemble an executable
+looking at the strings,
+main code,
+edit some function or dissasemble them debug, and edit the executables

 ## dynamic analysis
 ### sandboxes
 sandboxie can be used to sandbox an app use process explorer to check the processes fake or spoof the network: apatedns, fakedns.py, inetsim, fakenet-ng,

 ### modifying apps
 #### frida